tomideadeoye/merislabs-official/reference.md

 ### Issue 4: Persistent Module Resolution Errors Post-`src` Folder Removal

 - **Description:** Repeated `Cannot find module` errors across multiple files (`api/orion/habitica/tasks/route.ts`, `app/lib/opportunityCentralStore.ts`, `app/src/components/orion/HabiticaTaskList.tsx`) for aliases like `@/lib`, `@/types`, and `@/components/ui`.
 These errors persisted despite `tsconfig.json` appearing correctly configured and various attempts with relative paths.
 - **Root Cause:** The primary cause was the restructuring of the project (removal of the `src` folder and reorganization of core directories) which led to module resolution inconsistencies.
 The `@/lib` and `@/types` aliases were not resolving correctly in all contexts, especially for deeply nested files or those within `app/src` (which should now be at the root).
-Additionally, the `@/components/ui` alias was not correctly linking to the shared UI package.
+Additionally, the `@/components/ui` alias was not correctly linking to the lib UI package.
 There were also redundant local type extensions and incorrect assumptions about `HabiticaTask` properties.
 - **Resolution Steps:**
   1.  **`api/orion/habitica/tasks/route.ts`:**
       - Initial attempt to change `@/lib/habitica_client` to `@/lib/habitica_client` and `@/lib/types/habitica` to `@/lib/types/habitica`.